 TomEE is assembled from a vanilla Tomcat zipped file with all the additional libraries required to provide a Java EE environment.
 These include Apache CXF, ActiveMQ, OpenWebBeans and OpenJPA to name a few.
 This means that if you already use Tomcat and now need EE features, consider TomEE.
 It integrates easily with Tomcat and cuts down on extra time and work.

-Currently, TomEE is a Java EE 6 Web Profile Certified server and working hard to complete the Java EE 7 Web Profile Certification.
+Currently, TomEE is a Java EE 7 Web Profile Certified server and working hard to complete the Java EE 8 Web Profile Certification with support for MicroProfile!

 (the explanation wasn’t so long, was it?)